LHHT-DISCOVERY/spring-boot-microservice-social-media/README.md

          jwt:
             valid-duration: 3600
+            refresh: 36000

     -> changed yml file to:

          jwt:
             valid-duration: ${JWT_VALIDDURATION}
+            refresh: 36000

-    -> convert to variable environment by introduction step2 above : type "Name" is : JWT_VALIDDURATION, then type "Value" : 3600;
+    -> convert to variable environment : type "Name" is : JWT_VALIDDURATION same with variable, then type "Value" : 3600;
-    -> result will hide value need to security,
-    -> can see at application.yml with db
+    -> we can result of value "valid-duration" in yml file then change, was hided by "${JWT_VALIDDURATION}" to security, -> can see at application.yml with db
         -> explaint: (${DBMS_PASSWORD:123456} this means, if not define value "Name" and "Value" in step2 -> will get default value after character ":" is 123456)